Introduction to Stokes structures: Stokes-filtered local systems in dimension one

 \begin{proposition} Let $\cL_\bbullet$ be a non-ramified $\kk$\nobreakdash-Stokes filtration on~$\cL$.
 Then, for any $\theta\in S^1$, and any $\varphi\in\ccP$, \begin{itemize} \item if $\varphi\letheta \Phi$, then $\cL_{\leq\varphi,\theta}=0$, \item if $\Phi\letheta\varphi$, then $\cL_{<\varphi,\theta}=\cL_{\leq\varphi,\theta}=\cL_\theta$. \end{itemize} \end{proposition}

-\begin{remarque} One can also remark that the category of Stokes-filtered local systems with set of exponential factors contained in $\Phi$ is equivalent to the category of $\Phi$-filtered local systems, where we regard $\Phi$ as a constant sheaf on~$S^1$, equipped with the ordered induced by that of $\ccP$. \end{remarque}
+\begin{remarque} One can also remark that the category of Stokes-filtered local systems with set of exponential factors contained in $\Phi$ is equivalent to the category of $\Phi$-filtered local systems, where we regard $\Phi$ as a constant sheaf on~$S^1$, equipped with the ordered induced by the order of $\ccI_1$ (constant sheaf with fibre $\ccP$). \end{remarque}